 - Add veggies and saute for 2 to 3 minutes.
 Add tomatoes and saute until soft.

-- Add sambhar powder and saute for a minute without burning.
+- Sprinkle sambhar powder and red chilli powder if using.
+Saute for a minute without burning.

 - Pour water and cook until the vegetables are soft cooked.